 bridgr supports regular frequency ladders from second up to year, several deterministic and model-based indicator forecasting rules, and multiple aggregation choices including joint expalmon and beta weighting.
 If a target period contains more high-frequency observations than implied by the current frequency mapping, the package keeps the most recent observations and reports a summarized warning.

-Compared with midasr, which is a broad toolkit for estimating, testing, selecting, and forecasting MIDAS regressions, bridgr focuses more narrowly on bridge-style nowcasting workflows with automatic frequency alignment, indicator extension, aggregation, and a simpler end-to-end interface.
-Compared with midasml, which targets high-dimensional mixed-frequency time-series and panel models with regularization methods such as sparse-group LASSO, bridgr is aimed at lower-dimensional applied forecasting settings where transparent bridge-model specification, interpretation, and standard forecasting methods are the priority.
+Compared with midasr, which is a broad toolkit for estimating, testing, selecting, and forecasting MIDAS regressions, bridgr focuses on end-to-end nowcasting workflows with automatic frequency alignment, indicator extension, aggregation, and a simpler interface from raw series to forecast.
+Compared with midasml, which targets high-dimensional mixed-frequency time-series and panel models with regularization methods such as sparse-group LASSO, bridgr is aimed at lower-dimensional applied forecasting settings where transparent specification, interpretation, and standard forecasting tooling are the priority.

 Installation